demis27/microservices-kickoff/README.md

 * Step 5: Messages between microservices
 * Step 6: Zipkin integration (In Progress)

+## Implementations

-## Micronaut implementation
+### Micronaut implementation

-The micronaut implementation is available in `/java/micronaut/backend` and documentation for the micronaut workshop is available in `/java/micronaut/doc`:
+The micronaut implementation is available at `/java/micronaut/backend` and documentation for the micronaut workshop is available at `/java/micronaut/doc`.

 * [Step 0: Requirements](/java/micronaut/doc/Step0.md)
 * [Step 1: Installation and project creation](/java/micronaut/doc/Step1.md)